Acetaminophen/ guaifenesin powder packets

 Brand Name: Theraflu Flu and Chest Congestion

-Acetaminophen/ guaifenesin powder packets is used for:
+Acetaminophen/ guaifenesin powder packets are used for:

 Relieving minor aches and pains, headache, and minor sore throat due to colds, and for temporarily reducing fever.
 It also helps to loosen chest congestion.